|Posted by Paul McCall on December 6, 2012 at 12:50 AM|

 Paul J. McCall

-Jim was seventeen; Elves Presley handsome and already he loved to drink.
+Jim was six foot two, seventeen and Elvis Presley handsome, and already he loved to drink.
 Our family lived on a crumbling farm in Hopedale, Massachusetts.
-One afternoon in the summer of 1969 Jim had a few of his fellow indulgers with him on the patio in our back yard.
-Getting bored Jim and his drinking buddies decided to hop in Jim's Demo-Derby looking 1963 Chevy Impala and go riding around the back country roads.
+One afternoon in the summer of 1969, Jim had a few of his fellow indulgers with him on the patio in our back yard.
+Getting bored, Jim and his drinking buddies decided to hop in Jim's Demo-Derby looking 1963 Chevy Impala and go riding around the back-country roads.
 There were four of them in the car, the girl Jim was with and another couple in the backseat.
-When they came upon a cow farm the girls immediately wanted to pull over and watch the cows and maybe get a chance to pat one or two of them.
-This was where Jim saw his chance to show what a professional he was with farm critters.
-Everyone had a good buzz going and each had an open can of beer in their hand as they jumped out of the car.
+When they came upon a cow farm, the girls immediately wanted to pull over and watch the cows and maybe get a chance to pat one or two of them.
+Jim saw this as his chance to show what a professional he was with farm critters.
+Everyone had a good buzz going, and each had an open can of cold beer in their hand as they jumped out of the car.
 The cans were always cold because they never lasted long enough to get warm.
 All but Jim climbed the banking to the fence to watch the cows.

 “You don’t think I will?”
 Jim was now on the path of no return.

-Jim's mouth was the cause for most of his problems.
+Jim's mouth was the cause of most of his problems.
 The girl Jim was with spoke up,

 To keep the Bull from getting to the cows, a barbed wire fence separated him from the cows.
-As Jim slipped through the fence the guy asked, "whatcha gonna do with that?" as he noticed the coffee can in Jim's hand.
+As Jim slipped through the barbed whire, the guy asked, "whatcha gonna do with that?" as he nodded to the coffee can in Jim's hand.

-When he finally reached the tree he looked for the lowest branch under which he poured the entire contents of the coffee can then quickly and quietly he climbed the tree and placed himself straddling the branch above the grain.
-By now his accelerated heartbeat was helping the Tango do its job and with his Vodka enhanced bravery Jim began showboating waving and silently mocking the bull for his audience as he sat on the branch like it was a horse.
-When the bull finally got a whiff of the grain he immediately went to it and began to eat it.
-Jim knew he had only seconds before the Bull could finish the grain so he had to do it now or never.
-He hung on to the branch and swung around to where he was hanging on with his feet and his arms over the bull.
-He let go with his feet spreading his legs careful not to touch the bull and then finally lowered himself onto the bull.
-At first contact the bull jumped, but just a little, he was not yet finished with the grain and was sure not to leave any behind.
+When he finally reached the tree he looked for the lowest branch under which to pour the entire contents of the coffee can then quickly and quietly climbed the tree and placed himself straddling the branch above where he had put the grain.
+By now his accelerated heartbeat was helping the Tango do its job, and with his Vodka enhanced bravery Jim began showboating a bit, waving and silently mocking the Bull for the benefit of his audience as he sat on the branch as if it were a horse.
+When the Bull finally got a whiff of the grain, he immediately sauntered over to it and began to eat.
+Jim knew there were only seconds before the Bull would finish the grain, so it now or never.
+He hung on to the branch and swung around to where he was hanging on with his feet and his arms over the Bull.
+He let go with his feet, carfully spreading his legs so as to not touch the Bull.
+Then finally lowered himself onto the Bull.
+At first contact, the Bull jumped, but just a little, he was not yet finished with the grain and was determond not to leave any behind.

-Jim lay there unable to move or breathe.
-He was flat on his back and on the verge of losing consciousness with his socks pulled down to his ankles leaving about a half a foot of empty sock pointing in the same direction as his toes.
-Jim could not move but he was still aware of the bull and then he heard his friends voices all holler at the same time,
+Jim lay there, unable to move or breathe.
+He was flat on his back and on the verge of losing consciousness with his socks pulled down to his ankles, leaving about a half a foot of empty sock hanging and pointing towards the ground.
+Jim could not move, but he was still aware of the Bull, and then he heard his friends voices all holler at the same time,

-“He’s coming back!” now, Jim was drunk but he knew that meant move or die.
-With no air in his lungs and no strength he forced himself up and staggered as fast as he could stagger toward the fence.
-He could hear the bull coming then he could feel the ground vibrating as the bull got closer and closer.
-His vision was as distorted as a hand held camera being handled by an armature running for his life as he saw the fence get closer and closer and the bull louder and louder behind him.
-He knew the bull was close because he could see his friends backing away from the fence as he approached.
-When he got to the fence he threw himself through the barbed wire tearing his shirt and rolled down the embankment to the gravel at the edge of the road.
+“He’s coming back!” now, Jim was drunk, but he knew that meant move or die.
+With no air in his lungs and no strength, he forced himself up and staggering as fast as he could toward the fence, he could hear the Bull coming then he could feel the ground vibrating as the Bull got closer and closer.
+His vision was as distorted as a handheld camera being handled by an armature running for his life.
+He saw the fence get closer and closer, and the Bull louder and louder behind him.
+He knew the Bull was close because he could see his friends backing away from the fence as he approached.
+When he got to the barbed wire, he threw himself through the wire tearing his shirt, and he rolled down the embankment to the gravel at the edge of the road.

-He laid there motionless on his back looking up into the blue, and watched the white cloud's moving across the sky.
+He laid there motionless on his back, looking up into the blue, and for a moment, watched the white cloud's moving across the sky.
 All were asking,"Are you alright Jim?" it was difficult for him to speak, but when he was able he said,

 “what about your shoes?”